Skip to Content

 Of course, leave the areas within the white outline alone as well.

-If your pubic area isn’t fully shaved however and is trimmed to a certain length, it’s best to trim the happy trail down to the same length as your pubic hairs.
+If this area is already trimmed to a certain length, trim the happy trail to the same length.

 Rinse off your stomach with lukewarm water and gently pat it dry with a soft towel.
-Be mindful of the fact that your stomach in it’s current post-trimmed state is sensitive and likely irritated.
+Be mindful of the fact that your abdomen in its current post-trimmed state is sensitive.

 A Happy Trail Variation